alhubanov/salmon-solves/README.md

 For small grids, this look-ahead does not bring a performance improvement.
 For ones bigger than roughly ~14x14, this makes a difference.
 The allowed depth for this look-ahead for grid 15x15 or bigger is 3 steps currently.
-Nevertheless, options for generating grids of size 15x15 or bigger are not yet exposed in the UI.

-**Backtracking is targeted.** When a slot is not yet filled but there are no more word options available for it, the generator undoes the most recently placed crossing word, rather than unwinding everything.
+**Targeted backtracking.** When a slot is not yet filled but there are no more word options available for it, the generator undoes the most recently placed crossing word, rather than unwinding everything.

-**A threshold determines when to give up and restart.** After backtracking more than 100 times without yet achieving a successfully-filled grid, the generator throws the layout away and starts over with a fresh one.
+**Restart threshold.** After backtracking more than 100 times without yet achieving a successfully-filled grid, the generator throws the layout away and starts over with a fresh one.
 This is faster than attempting to resolve a nearly-impossible layout.

 ### Other Optimizations